szabgab/dancer-spa-book-source/manuscript/jquery.md

 Therefore we have the same example in a simple Dancer application where the only route we have is `/` and it return a simple HTML with the above HTML snippet and some more HTML to actually show you that this works.

 We have an empty `div` element with ID `text`.
-We also have some additinal JavaScript code that will run when the whole document has rendered.
+We also have some additional JavaScript code that will run when the whole document has rendered.
 It will locate the element with the ID `text` and write in it `hi` and the current time created by the `Date()` JavaScript object.
 We use the date so you can reload the page several times and see if it displays the content and if the content was updated since the previous load.